MarcoAlegria94/Coursera_IBM_DataScience/README.md

 ## The journey of Data science
 The objective of this repository is presenting the journey that a Data Science project includes.
-In this path we will go through the step-by-step that a Data scientist can walk to find what is needed.
-From the initial...
+In this path we will go through the step-by-step that a Data scientist can walk to find using different tools like Python, SQL, SciKit Learn among others.
+From an initial Web Scrapping or API connection with, to data wrangling using Pandas, Numpy,

 The archives are named on the order of the step-by-step requirements of the journey, where you can find the complete guide for each step.